yandex-cloud/geesefs/README.md

 GeeseFS doesn't support concurrent updates of the same file from multiple hosts.
 If you try to do that you should guarantee that one host calls `fsync()` on the modified file and then waits for at least `--stat-cache-ttl` (1 minute by default) before allowing other hosts to start updating the file.
+Other way is to refresh file/directory cache forcibly using `setfattr -n .invalidate <filename>`.
+This forces GeeseFS to recheck file/directory state from the server.
 If you don't do that you may encounter lost updates (conflicts) which are reported in the log in the following way:

 ```
 main.WARNING File xxx/yyy is deleted or resized remotely, discarding local changes